sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

 ## Important Patterns and Preferences

-The following patterns and preferences have been implemented:
+The following patterns and Preferences have been implemented:

 1. **Code Organization**
    - Modular architecture with clear separation of concerns